Abernethy pearl

-The Abernethy pearl, also known as the Little Willie pearl, is a 43.60 gr freshwater pearl discovered in the River Tay of Perth, Scotland in 1967.
-The pearl is named after its discoverer, William Abernethy (1925–2021).
-It was previously known as Bill's pearl.
+The Abernethy Pearl, also known as the Little Willie Pearl, is a 43.60 gr freshwater pearl named after William Abernethy (1925–2021), who discovered it in the River Tay in Scotland in 1967.
+It is also known as Bill's Pearl.

-The Abernethy pearl was produced by a mussel belonging to the species Margaritifera margaritifera.
+The Abernethy Pearl was produced by a mussel belonging to the species Margaritifera margaritifera.
 It is spherically shaped and coloured white with a slightly pink overtone.